-Ever wonder why the Caribbean water is so blue?
+Are you wondering why Caribbean water is so blue?

 Why is the Caribbean water so blue?

-The general reason why the ocean water is blue is because of the absorption and scattering of light, similarly to why the sky is blue.
+The main reason why ocean water is blue is because of the absorption and scattering of light, similarly to why the sky is blue.
 However, there are several other factors why the Caribbean is that (lighter) blue.
 The shallow depths, light-colored sand and small amount of phytoplankton are also factors.

 1. Shallow Depths